LeeCheneler/react-app-template/README.md

 ### Remove express server (it's not for everyone)
 `yarn remove express compression yargs && rm -rf express`

-Then you need to reconfigure where your webpack outputs a build to by editing this line:
+Then you need to reconfigure where your `webpack.config.js` outputs a build to by editing this line:
 ```
 dest: path.join(__dirname, '/express/public')
 ```